 Guest Trip Reviews

 A recent article in The New York Times about traveling through the Kenai Peninsula captured the basic itinerary of this trip and the remarkable beauty of Alaska.
 It also became clear that Backroads knows a great deal more than did the author of the article about how to design an excellent trip, taking advantage of the best a region has to offer.
 The hikes to the Harding Icefield, to Ptarmigan Lake, and up the Heritage Trail were particularly fine and varied.
 The kayaking trip to Yukon Island was an exceptional experience.
-We saw more wildlife in six days than all our years of hiking put together, partially because of where Backroads took us.- Waban, MA
+We saw more wildlife in six days than all our years of hiking put together...- Waban, MA

 Overall, a fantastic trip with great leaders, a well picked intinerary and flawless logistics.
 It doesn't get any better than this.
 The pleasure factor was high, the hassle factor low and the wow factor was off the scale.
 The accomodations in Seward and McKinley were quite nice and the accommodations at the Alyeska were even better.
 Don't change a thing.- Seattle, WA

 We just loved the trip.
 It was our first Backroads experience and we were wary, since we are normally very independent travelers.
-I actually enjoy the process of finding the perfect hotel, plotting the trip, etc.., but I have been too busy lately to spend time researching and thought working with Backroads would make life easier - It did!
-What a pleasure to put everything in someone else's hands.
+I actually enjoy the process of finding the perfect hotel, plotting the trip, etc.., but I have been too busy lately to spend time on this trip, and thought the Backroads plan would make life easier.
+It did!
+What a pleasure to put everything in someone else’s hands.
 The leaders were super, the activities were good, the hotels were comfortable, and I loved not constantly thinking about pulling out my credit card.
 I also loved not handling my luggage, or worrying about directions.
 I thought it was a great value.
-Once I added up what we would have spent on hotels, food, transportation, rentals, etc it seemed very reasonable.- Columbus, OH
+Once I added up what we would have spent on hotels, food, transportation, rentals, etc… it seemed very reasonable.- Columbus, OH

 I honestly cannot think of anything that would have improved this trip.
 The itinerary was well designed, incorporating a good variety of activities and environments.
 I felt that I experienced some of the most beautiful scenery in Alaska.
 I choose to travel with Backroads for some locations rather than designing my trips myself because I can trust that the itinerary, accommodations, and in particular, the trip leaders, will be excellent.
 Backroads has a knack for finding great trip leaders with appealing personalities who make sure the trip runs smoothly and that guests do not see/feel all of the hustling that must be going on behind the scenes to ensure a seamless experience.
 I think the price for this trip provides tremendous value considering that we get guides, meals, equipment, etc.- Menlo Park, CA